Homoki-Ugyvedi-Iroda/pubweb/_i18n/en/_posts/2025-10-17-How_Bar_Associations_Should_Use_and_Regulate_AI_in_the_Legal_Domain.md

 Taking into account the reports submitted, I think we can assume that there are some typical topics within this area.
 I'm not saying we should discuss all these in detail, but this is the menu:

-a)	AI tools in providing bar services and in integration with e-government services (AI tools improving the bars own capabilities')
+a)	AI tools in providing bar services and in integration with e-government services (AI tools improving the bars' own capabilities)

 b)	regulating lawyers’ use of AI (deontology, ethics)